 Command name Form / Notes Surrogate Escape Form: = UDK = C Notes: 1.
-C may be any printable character, except: the characters =, U, D, or K the space character (ASCII X'20', EBCDIC X'40') the numerals 0 through 9 2.
+C may be any printable character, except: - the characters =, U, D, or K - the space character (ASCII X'20', EBCDIC X'40') - the numerals 0 through 9 2.
 C becomes the effective escape code, for the purpose of sending commands to the printer.
 Print Form: (Esc) + P,(comment)(line-end) Notes: 1.
-This command marks a job boundary, causes a status sheet to print (if enabled by switch and if previous command included a comma).
+This command marks a job boundary, causes a status sheet to print (if switch is enabled and an error occurs or if previous command included a comma).